blaskowski94/PascalCompiler/README.md

 #DESCRIPTION
-This project is a scanner for the Mini-Pascal language, written in Java and using JFlex.
+This project will eventually be a Mini-Pascal to MIPS assembly compiler.
+It is written in Java.
+So far, the scanner, parser and symbol table have been implemented.
+Right now, the program will parse mini-pascal code using the scanner I have built, add all of the variables, programs, functions, procedures and array declared to a global symbol table, and determine whether or not the code is a valid mini-pascal program.

 The program can be run from the command line by compiling all the .java files with javac and then running:

-java ScannerMain input.txt
+java CompilerMain input.txt

 where input.txt is any text file that you wish to parse.
-The program will print out the type and lexeme of every token it finds in the text file as defined in the grammar of Mini-pascal.
-See the SDD for the grammar, a list of keywords and a list of symbols that are recognized.
+The program will print out the Tokens as they are matched and whether or not it parsed successfully.